bamford/bamford.github.io/_pages/teaching.md

 ### Third year projects

 I supervise various projects, often using the School's <a href="https://www.nottingham.ac.uk/astronomy/observatory.php">observatory</a>.
-I also manage the maintenance and development of this facility, and coordinate the training of general users.
+I also managed the maintenance and development of this facility, and coordinated the training of general users, from 2011 to 2020.

+2021/22
+: *Galaxy morphology versus environment* --- Lucy Clews & Thomas Braben : *The effect of pair interactions on galaxy morphology* --- Adam Lilley & Thomas Hadfield

 2020/21
 : *Galaxy morphology versus environment* --- Patrycja Siwek & Zoe